+ALPHONSUS, EMPEROR OF GERMANY: A TRAGEDY

+Published @ 2017 Trieste Publishing Pty Ltd

+ISBN 9780649455744

-ALPHONSUS, EMPEROR OF GERMANY.
-REPRINTED IN FACSIMILE FROM THE EDITION OF 1654 Published @ 2017 Trieste Publishing Pty Ltd ISBN 9780649539703 Alphonsus, Emperor of Germany.
-Reprinted in Facsimile from the Edition of 1654 by George Chapman & Herbert F. Schwarz Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
+Alphonsus, Emperor of Germany: A Tragedy by George Chapman

+Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.

 All rights reserved.

-Edited by Trieste Publishing Pty Ltd. Cover @ 2017 This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser. www.triestepublishing.com GEORGE CHAPMAN & HERBERT F. SCHWARZ ALPHONSUS, EMPEROR OF GERMANY.
-REPRINTED IN FACSIMILE FROM THE EDITION OF 1654
+Edited by Trieste Publishing Pty Ltd. Cover @ 2017

+This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.

+www.triestepublishing.com

+GEORGE CHAPMAN

+ALPHONSUS, EMPEROR OF GERMANY: A TRAGEDY

 ALPHONSUS

 EMPEROR OF GERMANY

 REPRINTED IN FACSIMILE FROM THE EDITION OF 1654

 WITH AN INTRODUCTION AND NOTES

-BY
+RY

 HERBERT F. SCHWARZ

-G. P. PUTNAM'S SONS NEW YORK AND LONDON The Knickerbocker Press 1913

-PREFACE

-THE text of this edition of Alphonsus, Emperor of Germany, is a reproduction in facsimile of a copy of the original edition designated British Museum copy 644 d.
-50.

-In the introduction no attempt has been made to solve the vexed questions of authorship and of date-questions that have been so ably discussed by others-but the endeavor has been to bring the play into relation with certain tendencies of the Elizabethan and Jacobean age.
+G. P. PUTNAM'S SONS NEW YORK AND LONDON The Knickerbocker Press 1913 COPYRIGHT, 1923 BY HERBERT F. SCHWARZ UNIV.
+OF CALIFORNIA The Buickerbocker Deess, Siew Dork PREFACE The text of this edition of Alphonsus, Emperor of Germany, is a reproduction in facsimile of a copy of the original edition designated British Museum copy 644 d.
+50. In the introduction no attempt has been made to solve the vexed questions of authorship and of date-questions that have been so ably discussed by others-but the endeavor has been to bring the play into relation with certain tendencies of the Elizabethan and Jacobean age.
 In the notes appended to the volume the purpose has been to draw as largely as possible upon the records of contemporary travellers for the elucidation of the references made by the dramatist to conditions characteristic of the Germany of his day.
 To the praiseworthy pioneer work of Elze and to the scholarly investigations of Professor Parrott any one who attempts to bring out this play must necessarily be under special obligations.
 For the quotations frequently made from the edition of the former and for the guidance that the edition of the latter has been in connection with the comments on the text the writer wishes to express his deep indebtedness.
 The writer takes this opportunity, too, of recording his warm appreciation of the help which certain suggestions, made by his wife, have been to him.
 The eminently satisfactory text that Professor Parrott has prepared in his collected plays of Chapman must render the attempt by another to further reconstruct the play a futile task.
 The present edition contains, therefore, only a very few text emendations, and these have been necessarily relegated to the notes.
 H. F. S.